OGD311/TubeIT/README.md

 - Select your two pngs - one for when not talking, and one for when talking
 - Click start
 - Toggle fullscreen mode from the options tab
-- Use in programs such as OBS or Streamlabs
+- Use in programs such as OBS or Streamlabs (Select Window Capture)

 ## Future Features
 - Shake levels varying based on mic input levels